-Fresh aerial and underground weight of 10 days old seedlings were taken and expressed in g seedlings.
-The sSeedlings used for growth measurement were placed in a paper cover and dried in shade for 24 hrs and then they were placed kept in a hot air oven at 65 °C for 48 hrs.
-The dried seedlings were weighed to estimate the aerial and underground dry matter production and the mean values were expressed in mg seedlings.
-1.
+Fresh aerial and underground weight of 10 d old seedlings were taken and expressed in g seedlings-1.
+Seedlings used for growth measurement were placed in a paper cover and dried in shade for 24 h and then placed in a hot air oven at 65 °C for 48 h.
+The dried seedlings were weighed to estimate the aerial and underground dry matter production and the mean values were expressed in mg seedlings-1.